Lycée Jean-Zay

 Lycée Jean-Zay (trans.
 Jean Zay High School) is a public high school located in Thiers, Puy-de-Dôme, France, founded in 1933.
 It is a general and technical school, specialising in industrial and technical training and offering Brevet de téchnicien supérieur (BTS) qualifications and preparatory classes for the grandes écoles (prépa) in addition to the standard baccalauréat.

 History

 Foundation

 Initially named the National School of Knifecraft (École nationale de la coutellerie), then the National Professional School (École nationale professionelle, ENP), the school is sometimes known to locals as la Nat.
-It was in 1993 that it was renamed after Jean Zay by the Regional Council.
+It was in 1993 that it was renamed after minister Jean Zay by the Regional Council.

 The school welcomed its first cohort in late 1933.
 It official inauguration took place in July 1934, and was attended by President Albert Lebrun and Colonial Minister Pierre Laval, the latter of which was from the area and pushed for the creation of the school.
 The authorities were keen to be seen as promoting local industry, and the creation of the school fit neatly into the working tradition of Thiers.
 It was the first National Professional School in Auvergne.